patriciatozi/patriciatozi/README.md

 - 26 yo, based in São Paulo/SP
 - Bachelor of Science and Technology with an emphasis in Biomedical Engineering - Federal University of ABC (UFABC)
 - Data Engineer at Traive Finance Brazil
-- Event Team Leader at Data Girls
+- President at Data Girls
 - Languages: Português, English, Español and Deutsch

 ### Interests